-DBRS's Expected Loss Ratings Scale defines how DBRS rates untranched debt or equity instruments whose performance depends predominantly on the credit performance of a loan portfolio backing such investments (Pass-Through Instruments).
-DBRS Expected Loss Ratings (EL Ratings) do not address the timeliness of expected interest and principal payments nor do they address market price volatility of the loan portfolio backing the Pass-Through Instrument, liquidity, foreign exchange, leverage, regulatory risks, or other erosion of Pass-Through Instrument's market value.
+DBRS's Expected Loss Ratings Scale defines how DBRS rates loan portfolios and untranched debt or equity instruments whose performance depends predominantly on the credit performance of a loan portfolio backing such investments.
+DBRS Expected Loss Ratings (EL Ratings) do not address the timeliness of expected portfolio interest and principal payments nor do they address market price volatility of the loan portfolio, liquidity, foreign exchange, leverage, regulatory risks, or other erosion of the portfolio's market value.
 The ratings do not consider the investors' liabilities.
-Like other DBRS ratings, every DBRS EL Rating is based on quantitative and qualitative considerations relevant to the Pass-Through Instrument.
+Like other DBRS ratings, every DBRS EL Rating is based on quantitative and qualitative considerations relevant to the loan portfolio.